vladantrhlik/wocabee-bot/README.md

 1. Select a class and click `Choose`
 1. Select a balík
 1. Select if you want to train or work
    1. If you select work select how many words do you want to do (max is 99)
-   1. If you select work select how many words do you want to do (max is 99)
 1. Click `Go`
 1. Rerun the bot